Bolt (DC Comics): Lawrence Boltiansky

-Terry Bolatinsky
+Terry Boltiansky

-Bolt's son Terry Bolatinsky appears in Teen Titans #55.
+Bolt's son Terry Boltiansky appears in Teen Titans #55.
 He initially attempts to befriend Blue Devil's former sidekick, Kid Devil, before revealing he is following in his father's footsteps as Dreadbolt.
 He tries to persuade Kid Devil to join his team, the Terror Titans, but when Kid Devil refuses, he joins the rest of the Terror Titans in defeating him.
 Later, at the request of the new Clock King, he is sent to help defeat Ravager, who already took out Persuader and Copperhead.
 He threatens to kill Wendy and Marvin, but Ravager calls his bluff and defeats him alone.
 He regroups with his teammates and attempts to take her down again, but is apparently killed in the ensuing explosion caused by Ravager breaking a gas pipe.
 He is later revealed to have used the teleportation system in his suit to get himself and his teammates to safety.

 In the Terror Titans miniseries, Dreadbolt is tasked by Clock King to kill his father, thereby proving himself worthy to lead his fellow Terror Titans.
 Clock King then renames him Bolt when he finally does.
-Disruptor, having lost favor from Clock King to Ravager, tried to manipulate Terry into killing her, but Terry was not fooled.
+Disruptor, having lost favor from Clock King to Ravager, tried to manipulate Terry into killing her, but Terry is not fooled.
 When Clock King sets in motion his plan to destroy Los Angeles with an army of brainwashed metahumans, Ravager sets out to stop him.
 Bolt and the Terror Titans battled her, only to be outmaneuvered.
 Miss Martian, who had posed as one of the metahumans, freed the others from their brainwashing, and they came after the Terror Titans.
 Retreating to Clock King's lair for help, Bolt and the others are aghast to see Clock King kill Disruptor for her failure, and leave them at the mercy of the oncoming metahumans.
-Bolt offers to hold them off while his teammates get away, but they insist on fighting together and are eventually subdued, with Dreadbolt being defeated by electromagnetic-powered superhero Static.
+Bolt offers to hold them off while his teammates get away, but they insist on fighting together and are subdued, with Dreadbolt being defeated by Static.
 Two weeks later, Bolt and the remaining Terror Titans escape from custody, planning revenge on Clock King.

-Current

-A new villain inspired by Bolt debuted as part of a team of supervillains hired by Prometheus.
-He later appeared, hired by Calculator, to help kidnap the Birds of Prey and kill Oracle.
-Calling himself Current, he explains that he worked with the late Larry Bolatinsky and wished to carry on his legacy.

-Infinite Frontier

-Following DC's "Infinite Frontier" relaunch, an incarnation of Bolt (possibly Larry or Current) appears as a member of the Suicide Squad under Peacemaker.
-He is immediately killed by an unstable Talon of the Court of Owls the team was meant to rescue.

-Skills and equipment
+Alinta

+Alinta is a metahuman speedster similar to the Flash who lost their legs to pay off her parents' debts.
+With specialized prosthetic running blades and a connection to the Speed Force, Alinta becomes a student at the Teen Titans Academy.
+Alinta was introduced in the Future State event and incorporated into the main continuity shortly afterward in Infinite Frontier.